-At the time of this writing, it is not guaranteed the availability of a stage, or rooms or spaces that can be used for workshops, seminars and so on; therefore, makers who wish to present talks/courses/tutorials or artistic performances (particularly if these require physical contact among participants) are invited to investigate alternative solutions.
+There wouldn’t be a stage, or rooms or spaces available that can be used for workshops, seminars and so on; therefore, makers who wish to present talks/courses/tutorials or artistic performances (particularly if these require physical contact among participants) are invited to investigate alternative solutions.
 It is in any case mandatory to agree such activities with the organises beforehand, and to held them following all obligations and modalities specified by public rulings on prevention of COVID-19 at the time of the event.

 Booths arrangements and positions will be determined by the organisers, considering the needs of all applicants, and published within the official map as soon as possible.
 In case of need the organisers can change the location of the booths and the duration of the activities at the booths.

 Makers are requested to be present for the whole duration of the event (Saturday and Sunday), or to inform promptly the organizers if they are unable to do so.

 Vehicular access is never allowed within the area of Piazza Unità d’Italia.
 Registered makers will be able to load/unload, following the Italian laws “Codice Stradale”, from neighbouring roads during some time slots (schedule will be communicated in advance).
-At the moment the organisers cannot guarantee the availability of free parking spaces for makers near the event location, but they are working to find efficient solutions for parking and moving makers from/to the parking areas.
+The organisers are working to find efficient solutions for free parking and moving makers from/to the parking areas.
 Circulation of vehicles near the booths will not be allowed while the faire is open to the public, with the only exceptions of emergency and police vehicles.

 Any damage to persons or property shall be borne by the makers accountable.
 Any activity that could be potentially dangerous to the public or to the makers themselves must be expressly authorized in advance by the organizers, and activities should be performed following all obligations and modalities specified by public rulings on prevention of COVID-19 at the time of the event.
 There will be a staff of volunteers, coordinated by the organizers and clearly identifiable by their t-shirts.
 They will assist and supervise the makers, who are expected to cooperate fully with them.